gabrielmadirolas/paperfast_writer/README.md

 ## 📝 Usage

-1. **Upload Documents**: Click "📂 Upload your notes" and select PDF, DOCX, DOC, or TXT files
+1. **Upload Documents**: Click "📂 Upload your notes" and select PDF, DOCX, DOC, ODT, or TXT files
 2. **Process**: Click "Embed & Process" to index your documents (creates vector embeddings)
 3. **Query**: Enter your research question or essay prompt
 4. **Generate**: Click "🧩 Generate Paper" to produce an academic paper